San Zaccaria, Venice: Monastery

-In 855, Pope Benedict III took refuge in the monastery while fleeing the violence of the Antipope Anastasius, whose election his supporters had challenged.
-Out of gratitude, Pope Benedict gave the nuns a large collection of relics which was the foundation of a large collection for which the monastery was famed, among which were those of Athanasius of Alexandria and a piece of the True Cross.
+In 855, Pope Benedict III took refuge in the monastery while fleeing the violence of Anastasius Bibliothecarius, whose election as Pope his supporters had challenged.
+Out of gratitude, Benedict III gave the nuns an extensive collection of relics, which was the foundation of a comprehensive collection for which the monastery was famed.
+Among these were those of Athanasius of Alexandria and a piece of the True Cross.

-A devastating fire destroyed the entire monastic complex in 1105.
-According to chronicles of the time, some one hundred nuns who had taken refuge in the cellars of the monastery died from smoke inhalation.
+In 1105, a devastating fire destroyed the entire monastic complex.
+According to chronicles of the time, some one hundred nuns who had taken refuge in the monastery's cellars died from smoke inhalation.

 Under the direction of Enrico Dandolo, the convent was reformed into a Cluniac house.

-The monastery had the tradition of being visited by the doge and his entire court annually at Easter in a ceremony which included presentation of the corno ducale (ducal cap), insignia of his office.
+The monastery had the tradition of being visited by the doge and his entire court annually at Easter in a ceremony which included the presentation of the corno ducale, the insignia of his office.
 This tradition is said to have begun in the 12th century after the nuns had donated land for the building of a ducal chapel, now St Mark's Basilica, and ended only in 1797, at the end of the Republic, when the monastery was suppressed by the invading forces of Napoleon's army.

 Interior

 The interior of the church has an apse surrounded by an ambulatory lit by tall Gothic windows, a typical feature of Northern European church architecture which is unique in Venice.
-Nearly every wall is covered with paintings by 17th and 18th century artists.
-The church houses one of the most famous work by Giovanni Bellini, the San Zaccaria Altarpiece.
-The walls of the aisles and of the chapels host paintings by other artists including Andrea del Castagno, Palma Vecchio, Tintoretto, Giuseppe Porta, Palma il Giovane, Antonio Vassilacchi, Anthony van Dyck, Andrea Celesti, Antonio Zanchi, Antonio Balestra, Angelo Trevisani and Giovanni Domenico Tiepolo.
+Nearly every wall is covered with paintings by 17th and 18th-century artists.
+The church houses one of the most famous works by Giovanni Bellini, the San Zaccaria Altarpiece.
+The walls of the aisles and the chapels host paintings by other artists including Andrea del Castagno, Palma Vecchio, Tintoretto, Giuseppe Porta, Palma il Giovane, Antonio Vassilacchi, Anthony van Dyck, Andrea Celesti, Antonio Zanchi, Antonio Balestra, Angelo Trevisani and Giovanni Domenico Tiepolo.

 The artist Alessandro Vittoria is buried in the church, his tomb marked by a self-portrait bust.

-The organ of the church was built by Gaetano Callido in 1790.
+The church organ was built by Gaetano Callido in 1790.